erfanara/easy-sh/README.md

 # [WIP] easy-sh
-Just another shell that just works.
+Just another shell using readline that just works.
 This project is for educational purposes.
+- Shell = line editor + parser + execution
+  + line editor = readline
+  + parser = simply split command using delimeters
+  + execution = `fork` and `exec`

+## Features
+- Line editing using readline (all key handlers readline provides now works: ctrl+e , ctrl+a , ctrl+w, ...)
+- Save commands history in `.hist` file using readline (command history navigation using arrow keys)
+- Handle ctrl+c with readline
+- Easily add your built-in functions
+- Pipeline support
+- Everything in one file (~250 lines of code)

+## Weaknesses
+- very simple command parser
+  + does not support " and '
+  + does not support escape \
+  + does not support anything else ...

 ## compile
 `make`